 Paul McDermott loves the feel and smell of paper and enjoys the company of pencils.
 He lives in a house held together with mould spores, with a woman (M), a boy (X) and a dog (R).
 They also have a number of other smaller semi-permanent guests: Mr Snail, who’s colonized the bathroom, Mrs Huggles, an enormous Golden Orb spider and Mr Skink, a lizard with a head injury.
 They are all very happy together.

-Meredith McKinney has translated twelve books that include the classics The Pillow Book and Essays in Idleness and several novels by the great early modern novelist Natsume Soseki, all for Penguin Classics.
+Meredith McKinney has translated many books that include the classics The Pillow Book and Essays in Idleness and several novels by the great early modern novelist Natsume Soseki, all for Penguin Classics.
 Meredith has also edited two books of the letters of Judith Wright, and published a co-translated selection of Judith Wright’s poetry in Japanese.
 She is a Visiting Fellow at the Japan Centre, Australian National University, where she teaches translation.

 Tara Mokhtari is a Persian-Australian writer (based both in Melbourne and New York) with a background as a playwright and was co-founder of the award winning Nineteenth Hole Productions.
 Her poems and articles have appeared in various journals, including VLAK, HEAT, and Cordite.
 Anxiety Soup is her first book of poetry.